berniemackie97/build-bouncer/README.md

 Logs are only kept for failed checks.
 Successful checks delete their temp log.

-### “Quiet mode is too quiet”
+### "Quiet mode is too quiet"
 Use:
 - `build-bouncer check --verbose`

-Or for more failure output without full streaming:
+You can adjust how much summary tail prints after verbose output:
 - `--tail 80`

 ### Bypass (standard git behavior)